sillsdev/ptx2pdf/docs/documentation/ornaments.md

 `\Raise`  Lift the bottom edge (of unscaled ornaments) from the baseline.

 ## Additional ornaments
-These ornaments have been defined in addition to the ornaments provided by the LaTeX package (0)	A square space
+These ornaments have been defined in addition to the ornaments provided by the LaTeX package:
+ - (0)	A square space
- (-1) 	A simple horizontal line across the middle of a square space (-2)	A simple horizontal line across the middle of a rectangular space 1 high and 2 wide.
+ - (-1) A simple horizontal line across the middle of a square space
+ - (-2)	A simple horizontal line across the middle of a rectangular space 1 high and 2 wide.
- (-3)	A simple horizontal line across the middle of a rectangular space 1 high and 5 wide.
+ - (-3)	A simple horizontal line across the middle of a rectangular space 1 high and 5 wide.

 ### Defining additional ornaments
 Ornament -1, for example, is defined as follows: